gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ### 01-simpoint

 All materials can be found under `materials/02-Using-gem5/09-sampling/01-simpoint`.
 The completed version is under `materials/02-Using-gem5/09-sampling/01-simpoint/complete`.
-In this exercise, we will not modify any of the scripts, but just to run the scripts.
+In this exercise, we will not modify any of the scripts, but just run the scripts.
-We will only work with [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py) and [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint3.2-cmd.sh](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint3.2-cmd.sh).
+We will only work with [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py) and [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint3.2-cmd.sh](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint3.2-cmd.sh) in SimPoint analysis.

 ### Goal